Is KUV 100 (Trip) new Indica (taxi)?

 “Mahindra has launched a new variant of the KUV100.
 The KUV100 Trip, as it is called, is aimed at fleet operators.” – Media report (13th March 2018)

 Dzire is one of the best-selling cars in India, also very popular among fleet operators.
-So, Maruti has launched older version rechristened as Dzire Tour to protect the brand image of mainstream Dzire, by not letting it get a Taxi Tag.
-However, case of Hyundai Xcent Prime is different.
+So, Maruti has launched an older version rechristened as Dzire Tour to protect the brand image of mainstream Dzire, by not letting it get a Taxi Tag.
+However, the case of Hyundai Xcent Prime is different.
 Sales started flagging due to competitive heat, so, Hyundai found a way to prop up the sales numbers and save the initial investment by selling vehicle where demand is – Fleet operators.
 Sales number suggests KUV 100 story is similar to Xcent and not Dzire.

 KUV 100 was launched in December 2015 and was pitted against Swift and Grand i10.
 But sales were nowhere close to segment bestseller.
 It couldn’t even reach 5000 per month mark, so Mahindra quickly tried to address the concern by launching refreshed version within 2 years of launch (generally it happens after 3 years) followed by grand advertisement campaign.
 As a first ground up attempt from Mahindra to develop a hatchback, it has few rough edges.
 Apart from quirky side profile design, it isn’t that refined and buyers are spoilt for choice with refined products since long time.